Help adopt the proposed Wexford covenant amendments.

 38

-Two-thirds of all lots must support an amendment for it to take effect.
+Roughly two-thirds of all lots must sign on for an amendment to take effect.

 19